rollyourown-xyz/ryo-website-content/content/collaborate/working_with_git/what_is_git/index.md

 Git itself does not include the concept of a 'primary' repository that is more 'important' than any other, instead relying on collaborators to work together to resolve conflicts between their repositories.
 This can be difficult to manage if a repository is duplicated many times, if multiple contributors are working in parallel, and if cloning, pushing and pulling is done arbitrarily between any pairs of repositories.

 To address this within a project, one copy of a repository is typically deemed to be the "source of truth" and is typically hosted on a central server.
 This **primary repository** is considered to be the definitive source of the project's content (code, documents, etc.).
-All collaborators clone only the primary repository and pull/push changes only to/from it.
+Collaborators usually clone only the primary repository and pull/push changes only to/from it.

 In some situations, it can be useful to set up other repositories as a **mirror** of the primary repository.
 A mirror repository is a clone of the primary repository and **all** changes in the primary repository (and only in the primary repository) are pushed automatically to the mirror.
 No changes are ever made in the mirror repository, so that the mirror always reliably reflects the canonical version of the project and all its history.